MariaBatzaki/Maria/index.md

 - H1: Transgender people have higher rates of suicidal thoughts
 - Data from Google Trends
 - Search for terms "suicide" and " transgender" (as a theme search)
-- Correlation between these two terms in the last 5 years in United States
+- Correlation between these two terms in the last FIVE years in United States

 Proposed Analyses